Sergutin/DriveInMovieTheater/README.md

 ## Contact Us
 <p>The Contact Us page invites the user to send their email through the “Email Us” section, shares the phone number and our working hours.
-The message form doesn't collect user's data but provides the "Thank you" messageto simulate a real form.
+The message form doesn't collect user's data but provides the "Thank you" message to simulate a real form.
 It also invites the users to say hello on social medias, and shows how to find us on the map.</p>

 <img src="assets/images-readme/contacts.jpg">